Operation Eyesight Universal

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Operation Eyesight Universal’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of Operation Eyesight Universal’s impact.

-Charity Intelligence has rated Operation Eyesight as High impact based on demonstrated impact per dollar.
+Charity Intelligence has rated Operation Eyesight Universal as High based on Demonstrated Impact per dollar spent.

 Impact Rating: High